 Through Soppong and our property runs a clean, year round river (the Lang River) that passes through a well-known cave (Tham Lot) about 10 km upstream.
 We have built some steps down to the river if you would like to do some exploring or swimming.
 There are passion fruit vines, guava, custard apple, jackfruit, coconut, mango, lime, avocado trees and bananas growing on the property.
 We have also planted coffee, but it's likely going to be a while before we start roasting any beans.
 The gardens include more than twenty different types of tropicals, with several types of heliconia, frangiapani, seven different types of palms, and four different varieties of wild bananas – you might just have a taste of those bananas with your breakfast.
+We also have a small garden where we organically grow some of the herbs and vegetables that we use in our cafe.
 The land across the river and behind our property is all National Forest, with nothing but jungle and birds.
 For the chilly winter nights, we offer the "Soppong River Inn Conference Centre" (photo below left) where you can have a drink and chat around the fire while sitting under the stars.

 Soppong is known for the abundance of caves in the area, and some are among the largest in the world.
-Many have prehistoric relics that date back more than a thousand years.
+Many have prehistoric relics that date back nearly two thousand years.
 One such cave (Coffin Cave) is within walking distance of the Inn.
 Also, there is still real forest (including teak) and jungle in the area, unlike many other areas of Thailand that have been completely stripped of trees as a result of slash and burn agriculture.
 Unfortunately, as you travel down the mountain across from Pai to Mae Hong Son, you will see large new areas of slash and burn agriculture in the area of the Lisu village called Baan Nam Rin that has destroyed large swaths of native jungle, but not nearly as much as you will see in nearby Pai valley, which has been nearly completely stripped of old growth jungle.
 Given the forest cover, Soppong is known to be a good place for birding and butterfly watching.
 Wild orchids are in abundance everywhere, with the peak orchid blooming season being around March through May.
 On our property alone, there are at least eight different species of wild orchids growing in the trees.

 Other wildlife spotted: